paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2010-01-27-wellington.md

 series: australasia_2009
 date: '2010-01-27 23:12:23 +0000'
 excerpt: Wellington will remain the most memorable stop on my brief tour of New Zealand, although perhaps not entirely for the right reasons.
+images:
-image: 2010/01/wellington_cable_car.jpg
+- 2010/01/wellington_cable_car.jpg
 tags:
 - Travel
 - New Zealand
 - Wellington
 - Architecture
 ---
 {% include figure.html
   caption="The Wellington Cable Car takes passengers from Lambton Quay in the CBD to the suburb of Kelburn, and the Wellington Botanic Garden"